What is Data Quality? Definition, Examples, and Tools

 The impact of poor data quality

 The good news is that you don’t have to allow bad data to cost your company any more time and money.
-Keeping the six data quality metrics at the forefront of your data collection initiatives will promote optimal performance of business systems and support user faith in the data’s reliability.
+Keeping the five data quality metrics at the forefront of your data collection initiatives will promote optimal performance of business systems and support user faith in the data’s reliability.

 Setting data quality expectations

 Regardless of an organization’s size, function, or market, every organization needs to pay attention to data quality to understand its business and to make sound business decisions.
 The kinds and sources of data are extremely numerous, and its quality will have different impacts on the business based on what it’s used for and why.
-That is why your business needs to set unique and agreed upon expectations, decided in a collaborative manner, for each of the six metrics above, based on what you hope to get out of the data.
+That is why your business needs to set unique and agreed-upon expectations, decided in a collaborative manner, for each of the five metrics above, based on what you hope to get out of the data.

 Data’s value comes primarily when it underpins a business process or decision-making based on business intelligence.
-Therefore, the agreed data quality rules should take account of the value that data can provide to an organization.
+Therefore, the agreed data quality rules should take into account the value that data can provide to an organization.
 If it is identified that data has a very high value in a certain context, then this may indicate that more rigorous data quality rules are required in this context.
 Companies therefore must agree on data quality standards based not only on the data quality dimensions themselves — and, of course, any external standards that data quality must meet — but also on the impact of not meeting them.

 Does this sound impossible?
 It’s not.
 Here’s your roadmap to develop this approach:

-- Still deliver quick wins: Quick wins start by engaging the business in data management.
+- Still deliver quick wins.
+Quick wins start by engaging the business in data management.
 Examples include onboarding data, migrating data faster to the cloud, or cleansing your Salesforce data.

-- Be realistic: Define and actively use measurable KPIs accepted and understood by everyone. data quality is tied to business so drive your projects using business driven indicators such as ROI or Cost-Saving Improvement Rate.
+- Be realistic.
+Define and actively use measurable KPIs accepted and understood by everyone.
+Data quality is tied to business, so drive your projects using business driven indicators such as ROI or Cost-Saving Improvement Rate.